collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Tidy Up

+It's good practice to delete merged or stale branches.
+Deleting a branch in the browser will not delete in your local repo.

 <!--
-Deleting branch in browser will not delete it in your local repo, like other things need to update
+Deleting branch in browser will not delete it in your local repo, like other things need to update -->

-Managing branches in your repository- "it's a good idea to delete merged or stale branches" Delete merged or stale branches (remote and local)
--->

 * Close pull request